Behind-the-Back Shrug

 1. 1

-Stand with your feet shoulder-width apart and hold a barbell or dumbbells behind your back with both hands.
+Stand tall with your feet shoulder-width apart, holding a barbell or dumbbells behind your back.

 2. 2